 Less is More

-A responsible HR department will try to deliver all of the necessary materials to provide employees with a full package of information about open enrollment and medical insurance at once.
-There is nothing wrong with that.
-But remember that this kind of information should be clearly delivered to employees in any sphere.
-No matter their role, whether that’s an English tutor, manager, or IT specialist, employees need to be acutely aware of what benefits they will receive after open enrollment.
+No matter their role, whether front-office staff , marketing managers, or IT specialists, employees need to be acutely aware of what benefits they will receive after open enrollment.
 Try to find a balance between communicating too much or too little about benefits; you don’t want to overwhelm or confuse employees.
 Redirect employees to the places where they can find more details about benefits when they ask you for further information.

 Conclusion